 The Guadiana River is one of Portugal’s largest and most important rivers.
 It runs through the Alentejo plain and the Algarve all the way down into the Gulf of Cádiz, defining a long stretch of the Portuguese-Spanish Border.

-If you're a fan of adventure sports you'll find an incredible portfolio which includes paintball, archery, four wheeler rides, microlight flights, parachuting, surfing, among some other daring activities.
+If you're a fan of adventure sports you'll find an incredible portfolio that includes paintball, archery, four-wheeler rides, microlight flights, parachuting, and surfing, among some other daring activities.
 Kayaking, for instance, features in the top ten most enjoyed activities for active travelers.
-They'll lend you a GoPro camera so you can record all the action and pack you some treats prepared by the in-house chef.
+They'll lend you a GoPro camera so you can record all the action and pack some treats prepared by the in-house chef.